Finding What Matters: Anchoring Context Knowledge with Evolving Indices for Iterative Retrieval

 \section{Conclusion}

-This paper introduces \method{}, a novel graph-based knowledge anchoring approach that reformulates the graph structure from a refined knowledge representation into an evolutive index for RAG.
-By dynamically updating the graph at each retrieval step, the proposed graph enables LLMs to anchor a broader set of related entities for knowledge utilization, which offers a new perspective for alleviating knowledge conflicts in LLMs.
+This paper introduces \method{}, a novel knowledge anchoring approach that maintains an evolutive index during iterative retrieval.
+By dynamically updating the index at each retrieval step, the proposed index enables LLMs to anchor a broader set of related information for knowledge utilization, enabling more reliable retrieval and robust answer generation.